History of the Jews in Besançon: Middle Ages

 However, the city of Besançon, as a free imperial city, was not affected by these restrictive measures.
 It thus became a refuge for Jews expelled from neighboring states, which fueled the demographic growth of the Besançon community.
-The Jews of the city became butchers, bankers, goldsmiths and occupied an increasingly important place within the city.
+The Jews of the city became butchers, bankers, and goldsmiths, and occupied an increasingly important place within the city.
 Little by little, they became the richest category of inhabitants of the region, so much so that some of them repeatedly advanced money to the city.
 In the Middle Ages, the Jewish population settled mainly in the neighborhoods located outside La Boucle, in the current district of Battant.
-Documents also attest to the presence of a synagogue in Battant, on Grand Charmont street.
+Documents also attest to the presence of a synagogue in Battant, on Grand Charmont Street.
 The city's first Jewish cemetery, named Calmoutier Cemetery, was established north of the city, in the current Montrapon-Fontaine-Écu district.

 In the late Middle Ages (14th and 15th centuries), the status of the Jews deteriorated and, beyond doctrinal controversies, they were blamed for the main troubles and calamities ravaging the country, in particular the Black Death, and were then expelled.
 The sale of the Jewish cemetery by the Besançon municipality in 1465 marks the end of the community for more than three centuries.